selhorn/oreilly-github-demo/docs/start.md

 ### In BIG-IP VE: ###

-In this solution, a clustered set of BIG-IP VEs are created in AWS.
+In this solution, a clustered set of BIG-IP VEs are created.

 The LTM and ASM modules, which are part of a licensed **Best 1000Mbps** image, are provisioned on each BIG-IP VE, and provide advanced traffic management and security functionality.